wechto/paper/README.md

   Prior experience on separate but related tasks help learn representations of the state which are effective at predicting instantaneous rewards.

+  :curly_loop: [Self-Imitation Learning](http://proceedings.mlr.press/v80/oh18b/oh18b.pdf) [reward shaping] :+1: :fire:

+  exploiting past good experiences can indirectly drive deep exploration.  we consider exploiting what the agent has experienced, but has not yet learned.
+Related work: Exploration; Episodic control; Experience replay; Experience replay for actor-critic; Connection between policy gradient and Q-learning; Learning from imperfect demonstrations.

+  :curly_loop: [Generative Adversarial Self-Imitation Learning](https://arxiv.org/pdf/1812.00950.pdf)  [reward shaping] :fire: ​

+  GASIL focuses on reproducing past good trajectories, which can potentially make long-term credit assignment easier when rewards are sparse and delayed.

+  :curly_loop: [Diversity Actor-Critic: Sample-Aware Entropy Regularization for Sample-Efficient Exploration](https://arxiv.org/pdf/2006.01419.pdf) :fire: :droplet:

+  To take advantage of the previous sample distribution from the replay buffer for sample-efficient exploration, we propose sample-aware entropy regularization which maximizes the entropy of weighted sum of the policy action distribution and the sample action distribution from the replay buf.

+   ​

 <a name="anchor-offline "></a>